 While most neobanks don’t allow for cash deposits, Oxygen does.
 As long as you have an Oxygen bank account, you can make deposits at GreenDot locations, which are usually located inside popular retailers, like Walmart, Walgreens, and CVS.
 If you don’t mind paying an annual fee and like the convenience of being able to deposit cash, Oxygen is worth exploring.

 Bella is a fairly new player in the neobanking space.
 Its partner bank is nbkc bank, which allows it to provide banking services.
 With Bella’s checking account rewards program, you can receive a random percentage of cash back on randomly selected purchases.

 The cash back amount may be anywhere from 5% to 200%.
 Like most neobanks, Bella doesn’t charge monthly fees, ATM fees, and overdraft fees.
 You can also opt for a no-fee savings account.
 Bella accounts are FDIC insured for up to $5,000,000.

-Lilli services small business owners and believes that managing two accounts is a hassle.
+Lili services small business owners and believes that managing two bank accounts is a hassle.
 That’s why this neobank offers a single account you can use for both your business and personal transactions.

 Come tax time, Lili will eliminate financial stress and let you automatically save a certain percentage of your income into a “tax bucket.”
 Plus, it produces quarterly and yearly reports instantly, reducing your tax prep costs.
 While the Lili Standard account is free, Lili Pro will run you a couple dollars per month.